top of page

 - Sennheiser MK 4

-Sennheisers contribution to the low/mid-level priced segment.
-It’s liked by many voice-over artists and studios for it’s a relatively good price and clear sound on voice recordings.
+Sennheiser's contribution to the low/mid-level priced segment.
+It’s liked by many voice-over artists and studios for its relatively good price and clear sound on voice recordings.
 It’s very close to the Neuman TLM 102 in price and specifications (Sennheiser owns Neumann).
 Low noise and expensive sound.
 It can be a little too bright with some female voices.

 - Lewitt LCT-540

 If you never have heard of it, it could be because it makes no noise!
 It has virtually no self-noise at all.
 Lewitt is a new brand but the engineers used to work at AKG so they know how to make microphones.
 The LCT-540 is very similar soundwise to the Neumann TLM 103 but without the typical lower mid/bass Neumann sound.
-It's crystal clear with plenty of nice low end and it also has some really nice features build in.
-You will find HP filter (80Hz and 160Hz), -6dB and -12dB pad and a "clip history" warning feature.
-This way you can do a soundcheck and if the signal clipped the mic will warn you so that you can engage the pad function.
-It comes in a very sturdy weather protected case and pop-filter and shock mount are included.
+It's crystal clear with plenty of nice low end and it also has some nice features built in.
+You will find an HP filter (80Hz and 160Hz), -6dB and -12dB pad, and a "clip history" warning feature.
+This way you can do a soundcheck and if the signal is clipped the mic will warn you so that you can engage the pad function.
+It comes in a very sturdy weather-protected case and a pop-filter and shock mount are included.

 - Neumann TLM 103